rocky-linux/documentation/docs/guides/web/php.md

 # PHP and PHP-FPM

-!!! warning "Written for Rocky Linux 8.x"
+!!! warning Written for Rocky Linux 8.x

     This procedure was initially published when Rocky Linux 8.x was the only version.
 This procedure must tested and rewritten for Rocky Linux 9.x.